 The short answer

-The Bible sees marriage as creating a new single unified body out of two individual bodies.
+The Bible sees marriage as creating a single, unified body out of two individual bodies.
 In this way, human marriage and family begins to reflect the love of God, a unified body of multiple persons all in loving relationship with one another.

 What does the bible say about weddings?

-It is important to put this passage into the context of ancient people.
+It is important to consider this passage as ancient people did.
 Modern people tend to think of the physical and spiritual as opposites.
 Something can be “just” physical or it can be “just” spiritual.
 But ancient people did not think this way.
 All ancient people, in all cultures, believed that the physical and spiritual were deeply connected.
-They didn’t think that anything was just physical, but that all physical things had a spiritual part to them, and also that spiritual things had a physical part to them.
+They didn’t think that anything was just physical; instead, they thought that all physical things have a spiritual part to them, and also that spiritual things have a physical part to them.
 The spiritual and the physical could not be separated in any way that would make sense.
-This was true for all ancient people – pagans, Christians, and Jews alike.
-This view was at the heart of their idea of a wedding, which they viewed as a ritual action that changed the nature of the two people involved.
+All ancient people held this belief—pagans, Christians, and Jews alike.
+It was at the heart of the Christian idea of a wedding, which was viewed as a ritual action that changed the nature of the two people involved.

 Leave and cleave

-The Bible does not use any of this contract language.
+The Bible does not use this contract language.
 Instead it uses language that is both physical and spiritual.
-It says that a man will “cleave” to his wife, and that the two will become “one flesh”.
+It says that a man will “cleave” to his wife, and that the two will become “one flesh.”
 In other words, that the act of sex actually creates a new physical and spiritual situation: two people have in fact become one person.
 The nature of the two people who have entered into the relationship has now physically changed.
-But how can they become one body through the act of sex?
+The most obvious way that husband and wife become one flesh is in the act of sex.
 A good analogy is to a lock and a key.
 You’ll notice that a lock and a key are not really two different mechanisms, they’re two different parts of the same mechanism.

 The act of sex is what completes the process of wedding the two people together.